ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

   Currently two versions of the Benchmark exist : a basic version - containing a reduced query-mix with 9 queries and advanced version with 25 queries, use appropriate ant-tasks to build them, e.g.

-  $ ant build-basic-querymix          //builds the standard benchmark driver compliant to SPARQL 1.1
+  $ ant build-basic-querymix          //builds the benchmark driver with basic query mix, standard SPARQL 1.1 compliance
+  $ ant build-advanced-querymix          //builds the benchmark driver with advanced query mix, standard SPARQL 1.1 compliance
+  $ ant build-basic-querymix-graphdb //builds the benchmark driver with basic query mix and queries optimized for GraphDB
-  $ ant build-advanced-querymix          //builds the standard benchmark driver compliant to SPARQL 1.1 with extended query mix
+  $ ant build-advanced-querymix-graphdb //builds the benchmark driver with advanced query mix and queries optimized for GraphDB
-  $ ant build-basic-querymix-virtuoso //builds a custom version of the driver customized for Virtuoso's small deviation in SPARQL queries
+  $ ant build-basic-querymix-virtuoso //builds the benchmark driver with basic query mix and queries optimized for Virtuoso
-  $ ant build-advanced-querymix-virtuoso //builds a custom version of the driver customized for Virtuoso's small deviation in SPARQL queries with extended query mix
+  $ ant build-advanced-querymix-virtuoso //builds the benchmark driver with advanced query mix and queries optimized for Virtuoso